Getting you on the road!

 Your provisional licence

-Before driving on a public road or taking your theory test, you will need a valid Provisional Driving Licence.
+Before you can drive on a public road or take your theory test, you will need a valid Provisional Driving Licence.
 The Driver and Vehicle Licensing Agency (DVLA) application form (Form D1) can be obtained from your local Post Office but you can also apply online from the official 'Gov UK' site.

 Once you have your licence and are ready to start your lessons, you will need to provide proof that you have a valid licence.
 To do this, go to the official Gov Site and put in your licence number, national insurance number and postcode